Summer House Cost

 How much do summer houses cost exactly?

-A basic summer house build is going to cost around £500 while for a sizeable bespoke summer house you can expect to reach the £10,000 range easily.
+Building a basic prefabricated summer house kit is going to cost around £500 (not including labour fees), while for a sizeable bespoke summer house you can expect to reach the £10,000 range easily.

 What can this guide help you with?